 The Foundation's endowments consist of funds established for tuition assistance and institutional support.
 As required by generally accepted accounting principles, restricted assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
 The Foundation's endowment policy requires the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Foundation classifies as restricted assets (a) the original value of the gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment fund is classified as restricted assets until those amounts are appropriated for expense by the Foundation in a manner consistent with State laws and internal policies.
+As a result of this interpretation, the Foundation classifies as restricted assets (a) the original value of the gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the donor restricted endowment fund is classified as restricted assets until those amounts are appropriated for expense by the Foundation in a manner consistent with State laws and internal policies.